 The problem I often have is that my umbrella doesn’t fit snugly anywhere in my car.
 I tend to keep it in the storage area inside my door, but it rattles around a bit.
 A possible solution (for small umbrellas only):

-12. Foldable, Insulated Drink Carrier
+12. Stay Spill-Free With a Foldable, Insulated Drink Carrier

-13. Front Seat Office Organizer
+13. Take Business on the Road With a Front Seat Office Organizer

-For those of us who take our business on the road, a mobile office organizing solution for the front seat is ideal.
+For those of us who take our business on the road, a mobile office organizing solution for the front passenger seat is ideal.
 This option secures to the passenger seat headrest and can store laptops, 3-ring binders, an entire drawer’s worth of office supplies, cell phone, water bottle and more:

 Keep your purse and essential items close at hand (and off the car floor) with this convenient holder.
 It also acts as a barrier between the front and back seats to keep pets (and kids) from being a distraction.

-15. Front Seat Trash Can
+15. Tidy Up With a Front Seat Trash Can

 Unsecured trash in the front seat of the car can be a hazard as well as a pain to clean up.
 A simple solution is this trash can that secures to the gear shift:

-16. Seat Side Organizer
+16. Add Storage Space With a Seat Side Organizer

-17. Loose Change Holder
+17. Store Loose Change in a Handy Holder

 There are several smart ways to store loose change in the car.
 You can try an empty vitamin or pill bottle, a breath mint or gum container, or use a handy change holder that fits in your car’s cup holder: